-• Personal Property
+Personal Property

-Students should not bring personal items such as; laser pointers, pagers, wallet chains, cell phones, digital cameras, radios, skateboards, CD players, roller blades, or electronic games to school unless they have been requested by a teacher and are a useful part of their class work.
+Students should not bring personal items such as; laser pointers, pagers, wallet chains, cell phones, digital cameras, radios, skateboards, roller blades, or electronic games to school unless they have been requested by a teacher and are a useful part of their class work.
 Electronic devices, such as cell phones, may be utilized for educational purposes at a teachers discretion.
-Teachers may request personal electronic devices be brought to school as part of a BRING YOU OWN DEVICE activity.
-Otherwise, cell phones and other electronic devices should be turned off and stored in the students locker.
 This list is not meant to be all inclusive and additional items of concern will be dealt with on an individual basis by the principal.
 The district is not responsible for loss or damage to any personal property even if personal property is lost, stolen, or damaged on school grounds.
-Use of electronic devices including those with cameras, text messaging, etc. at school or school activities that violate privacy laws, result in sexual or racial harassment, or classroom cheating may result in suspension and/or expulsion for school.
+Use of electronic devices including those with cameras, text messaging, etc. at school or school activities that violate privacy laws, result in sexual or racial harassment, or classroom cheating may result in suspension and/or expulsion from school.

-Physical Education
+• Physical Education